September 20, 2025

 I don’t sell much gold—just one piece to a local jeweler, and it brought me happy profit and same-day smiles.
 Was it top dollar?
 Maybe not.
 But the simplicity and speed were worth it.
 Sometimes movement matters more than maximizing every cent.

-🧲 Resale-Grade Gold & Silver: Goodwill Strategy
+🧲 Resale-Grade Gold & Silver: Goodwill & Thrifting Strategies

 This mug isn’t meltable, but there’s real gold and silver out there.
 Goodwill and estate sales often have bundled jewelry containers—some plated, some real.
 Use a magnet test to weed out base metals, then sort by hallmark and weight.
+You Tube has stories galore of finding gold in the auction win.
+People often go gold hunting for nuggets and panning for flakes

 Even a few grams of 14kt or 18kt gold can make the whole container worth it.
 And don’t overlook silver serving pieces marked “925”—they’re often undervalued but can bring strong resale profits, especially when bundled or sold as vintage sets.
 Silverware, trays, and candlesticks with “925” stamps are worth the time to melt or are of resale grade and collectible.